Accessibility at Family Week 2019!

 While many spaces which we use throughout Family Week do not have All Gender Bathrooms we will put up our own signs when possible and begin conversations with businesses throughout Provincetown about the importance of All Gender Bathrooms.

-During Family Week if you have questions, concerns, or need assistance regarding access, please contact Family Equality Council staff (in orange t-shirts) or COLAGE staff (in blue t-shirts).
+During Family Week if you have questions, concerns, or need assistance regarding access, please contact Family Equality staff (in orange t-shirts) or COLAGE staff (in blue t-shirts).

 Guide to Accessibility in Provincetown / Cape Cod